stoyan-stoyanov/llmflows/docs/user_guide/Introduction.md

 from llmflows.llms import OpenAIChat
 ```

-Regular LLMs like GPT-3 require just an input prompt to make a completion, but Chat
+Regular LLMs like GPT-3 require just an input prompt to make a completion.
+On the other
-LLMs work a bit differently.On the other hand, `OpenAIChat` requires a list of messages
+hand, `OpenAIChat` requires a list of messages representing a conversation history
-representing a conversation history between a user and an assistant.
-This conversation
+between a user and an assistant.
+This conversation history is sent to the model, and a
-history is sent to the model, and a new message is generated based on it.
+new message is generated based on it.

 In addition to the conversation history, `OpenAIChat` supports system messages (AKA
 system prompts) that set the behavior of the Chat LLM.